Central Bangka Regency

 Central Bangka Regency is a regency (kabupaten) of the Bangka Belitung Islands Province, Indonesia.
-It covers an area of 2,155.77 km^{2} and had a population of 161,075 at the 2010 Census, rising to 198,946 at the 2020 Census; the official estimate as at mid 2022 was 205,510 - comprising 106,340 males and 99,170 females.
-The town of Koba is its regency seat.
+It is situated on Bangka Island and was created on 25 February 2003 from what had previously been part of Bangka Regency.
+It borders on the residual Bangka Regency and the city of Pangkalpinang to the north and to South Bangka Regency to the south.
+It covers a land area of 2,259.98 km^{2} and had a population of 161,075 at the 2010 Census, rising to 198,946 at the 2020 Census; the official estimate as of mid 2025 was 211,989 (comprising 109,675 males and 102,314 females).
+The regency headquarters is in the town of Koba.

 Administrative districts

-The Regency is divided into six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2022.
+The Regency is divided into six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the numbers of administrative villages in each district (totaling 56 rural desa and 7 urban kelurahan), and its postal code.